paulkamsteeg/ru-ai-pacman/1-python/readme.md

 information about them using `help`.

 ### Executing Scripts
----

-In the next section you will learn about writing scripts.
+Before learning how to write a script, you will learn how to execute it.
 There are 2 main ways to execute a `.py` file that you have written.

 #### Executing `.py` files from PyCharm